robertdebock/katacoda-scenarios/fun-with-docker/step6.md

+(To cleanup from the previous step, enter `exit` to go out of the container.)

 It's common to run a service on some TCP or UDP port.
 In this example we'll start a webserver.

 The run option `-p HOSTPORT:CONTAINERPORT` can be used to "expose" a port.